Best AI Girlfriend Image & Video Quality in 2026 — Inside JustHoney's Visual Stack

 3. A live video model with such poor identity consistency that the companion's face morphs visibly between seconds (some Candy.ai experiments)

 JustHoney's video calls don't do any of those things.
-The companion you've been chatting to in text — the one whose memory remembers you, whose mood-aware tone you've gotten used to — appears on screen, in 4K, at 24fps, talking with her actual voice, with a face that stays *her* face for the entire call.
-That experience genuinely doesn't exist anywhere else in the AI companion market right now.
+The companion you've been chatting to in text — the one whose memory remembers you, whose mood-aware tone you've gotten used to — appears on screen, at 24fps, talking with her actual voice, with a face that stays *her* face for the entire call.

 Quality benchmarks — how we measure, and what we found